orshriki11/MTM_HW2/README.md

 # MTM_HW2

-Hi hillah, I just went to sleep (didn't wanna send a whatsapp message so it won't wake you up).
+Hi Hillah, I just went to sleep (didn't wanna send a whatsapp message so it won't wake you up).
 Hopefully you'll see this message if I won't wake up in time.

 The code passed the basic tests but is having problem with the advanced and difficult memleaks tests.